Disclaimers and Statements

 UConn Health entities listed below will follow the terms of this Notice.
 In addition, these entities may share medical, dental and billing information with each other for treatment, payment or health care operations purposes described in this Notice.

-- John Dempsey Hospital, including all outpatient locations both on and off campus
+- UConn John Dempsey Hospital, including all outpatient locations both on and off campus

 - University of Connecticut School of Medicine

-- All University of Connecticut Medical Group (UMG) practice sites, both on and off campus
+- All UConn Medical Group (UMG) practice sites, both on and off campus

 - All School of Dental Medicine practice locations and clinics, both on and off campus, and University Dentists